5 min read

 Tip: Use Local Line's farm inventory management software to make product and inventory tracking easier to manage and report on.
 With features like real-time inventory updates and restock reminders, it ensures efficient management and customer satisfaction.

-Step 6: Do your calculation
+Step 6: Do your cost of goods sold calculation

 After you have collected all of the values from the steps listed above, you are ready to do your COGS calculation.
 For example: